Mina's Garden - Integration support for what opened

 For practitioners

-Informed referrals without identity exposure
+Informed handoffs without identity exposure

 For regulators

-Revenue model
+Sustainability model

-All aligned with participant trust.
+with participant trust.

-Competitive landscape
+The landscape

 Fireside Project Crisis / peer